 A. Jesus’ death by crucifixion

 Jesus’ death by crucifixion is strongly supported by a number of Christian and non-Christian sources.
 When it comes to Christian sources, the four gospels, Acts and the New Testament epistles all mention Jesus’ death and crucifixion.
 As for non-Christian sources, historians Josephus (Jewish) and Tacitus (pagan) both report that Jesus was crucified by the order of Pontius Pilate.
 In the end, Jesus’ death by crucifixion is recognized by virtually all scholars.
-As agnostic scholar John Dominic Crossan notes: “Jesus’ death by crucifixion under Pontius Pilate is as sure as anything historical can ever be”.
+As skeptical scholar John Dominic Crossan notes: “Jesus’ death by crucifixion under Pontius Pilate is as sure as anything historical can ever be”.

 B. The sincere belief of the disciples in Jesus’ post-mortem appearances